 Contact Seeta Eye Centers Today

 To find out more about the diagnosis and treatment of presbyopia in Poughkeepsie and nearby areas, please contact Seeta Eye Centers at 845-454-1025 today.
-Our experienced eye doctors also serve patients at our ophthalmology office in Fishkill.
+Our experienced eye doctors also serve patients at our ophthalmology office in Yorktown.